Free or Reduced Meals

-Applications for the 2017-2018 school year can be submitted after July 1st, 2017.
+Paper Applications for the 2018-2019 school year are available below.
 If your household size or income changes at any time during the school year, please submit an updated application.

 Applications can also be picked up in the main office of your child’s school, at the Administrative Service Campus or you may print a copy of the application using the links below.

 - 2018-2019 Free or Reduced Meals Application